dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7224.
 CACTWO-7521 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 Currently, only inpatient account physician queries track the [query impact](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#query-impact) and [shift reasons](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#documenting-query-shift-reasons).
 Outpatient accounts will now use the same processes to track query impact and shift reasons.
-The Shift Reasons for Physician Query box that pops after a query is closed will have much fewer reasons to set, and the codes columns will be headed by the Primary and Secondary APC.
+The Shift Reasons for Physician Query box that pops-out after a query is closed will have much fewer reasons to set, and the codes columns will be headed by the Primary and Secondary APC.

 > [!info] Additional Configuration Required
 Please contact Support to disable this option if it is unwanted.